 peace and conflict studies

 history of ideas

 Student profile You have a Bachelor's degree within the humanities or social sciences and the Bachelor's thesis you wrote gave you experience in the appropriate identification and use of theories and methods.
-You are extremely motivated and willing to take a lot of responsibility to form your own educational experience.
-Ideally, you already have a rather clear idea about what subject to base your Master's thesis on.
+You are extremely motivated and willing to take a lot of responsibility in forming your own educational experience.
+Ideally, you already have a fairly clear idea about what subject you want to base your Master's thesis on.

 The programme leads to a Master of Arts (120 credits) with Holocaust and Genocide Studies as the main field of study.
 After one year of study it may also be possible to obtain a Master of Arts (60 credits).

 As a student in the Master's Programme in Holocaust and Genocide Studies you will write a Master's thesis worth 45 credits (or 15 credits if you choose to finish after one year).
 You will also have the possibility of combining your studies with methodology courses and courses at other departments.

 During the first semester you will study compulsory courses in Holocaust history and other episodes of genocide and mass violence from cross-disciplinary perspectives.
 Other case studies you will analyse include Armenia, Cambodia, Rwanda and Bosnia-Herzegovina.
 Episodes of genocidal violence that have occurred in Latin and North America, Africa and Asia will also be studied.
 You will learn about the historical, political and cultural processes and contexts in which mass violence has occurred, including fascism, colonialism, and communism.

 The second semester will begin with a compulsory course on theories of genocide and mass violence, followed by the opportunity to choose from different courses covering specific aspects of mass violence, including psychology, social psychology, cultural and social anthropology, peace and conflict studies, international law and the study of (historical) memory.